simplegeo/python-simplegeo/README.markdown

 _A great tool for finding latitudes and longitudes on a map is called [http://getlatlon.com](http://getlatlon.com/)._

-Now let's call the `get_overlaps` function in the Python interpreter:
+Now let's call the `get_overlaps()` function in the Python interpreter:

     >>> client.get_overlaps(south, west, north, east)

 In the returned response, you will see roughly 26 polygons, including three city boundaries, three zip codes, and a few Census tracts.
 For more information on the `overlaps/` endpoint, check out the [endpoints page](http://help.simplegeo.com/faqs/api-documentation/endpoints).

+## Find the boundary of a polygon

+If you tried the previous example, you will have noticed the id value `'id': 'County:Wayne:dpsb93'`.
+You can use the `get_boundary()` function to find the lat/lon boundaries of a given polygon.
+Here's how it works:

+    >>> client.get_boundary('County:Wayne:dpsb93')

+In the return response, you will see a valid GeoJSON feature object with all of the lat/lons of that polygon.
+In this case, 2,616 values were returned in the `geometry` block.
+More info on this function on the [endpoints page](http://help.simplegeo.com/faqs/api-documentation/endpoints).

 ## Fetching SpotRank Population Density